travoroguna/bond/README.md

 ## What is bond?

-bond is a dynamically typed language that is strongly typed.
+bond is a dynamically typed language.
 It is designed to be simple to use

 ## building